databricks/spark-redshift/tutorial/README.md

           .save()
 ```

-In this section we illustrated how Data Sources API provides a unified API to work with multiple data sources.
-This feature is enabled by the generic `DataFrame` interface.
-We also looked at how a `DataFrame` can be saved to Redshift with a user-defined schema.
-None of this is unique to `spark-redshift`.
-It is provided by the Data Sources API for use with all compatible packages.
-These features make the Data Sources API such a powerful tool for ETL usecases.

 ## Under the hood - Putting it all together##

-As we discussed earlier Spark SQL will introspect for a class called `DefaultSource` in the Datasources API package, `com.databricks.spark.redshift`.
+As we discussed earlier Spark SQL will introspect for a class called `DefaultSource` in the Data Sources API package, `com.databricks.spark.redshift`.
 The `DefaultSource` class implements the trait, `RelationProvider` which provides the default load functionality for the library.
 The interface provided by the `RelationProvider` trait consumes the parameters provided by the user and converts it to an instance of `BaseRelation` which is implemented by the class, `com.databricks.spark.redshift.RedshiftRelation`.

 The `com.databricks.spark.redshift.RedshiftRelation` class is responsible for providing an `RDD` of `org.apache.spark.sql.Row` which backs the `org.apache.spark.sql.DataFrame` instance.
 This represents the underlying implementation for the load functionality for the `spark-redshift` package where the schema is inferred from the underlying Redshift table.
-The load function which supports the a user-defined schema is supported by the trait `org.apache.spark.sql.sources.SchemaRelationProvider` and implemented in the class `RedshiftRelation` .
+The load function which supports the a user-defined schema is supported by the trait `org.apache.spark.sql.sources.SchemaRelationProvider` and implemented in the class `com.databricks.spark.redshift.RedshiftRelation`.

-The store functionality of the `spark-redshift` package is supported by the trait `org.apache.spark.sql.sources.CreatableRelationProvider` and implemented by the `RedshiftWriter`.
+The store functionality of the `spark-redshift` package is supported by the trait `org.apache.spark.sql.sources.CreatableRelationProvider` and implemented by the class `com.databricks.spark.redshift.RedshiftWriter`.

 ## Conclusion ###